grpc/proposal/L64-python-runtime-proto-parsing.md

 ## Abstract

 Generated protobuf code is hard to manage for those without monorepos equipped with a hermetic build system.
 This has been echoed by the maintainers of libraries wrapping gRPC as well as direct users of gRPC.
-In this document, we aim to lay out a scalable solution for users of gRPC Python whose codebase consists of several independent code repositories.
+In this document, we aim to lay out a more Pythonic way of dealing with Protocol Buffer-backed modules.

 ## Background